ToxicFrog/doom-mods/gzap/doc/new-wads.md

 If a location needs a hand-crafted name, and naming [the area it's in](#defining-regions) isn't sufficient, you can do this by editing the logic file directly.
 Find the `AP-ITEM` or `AP-SECRET` line corresponding to the location you want to rename, and add `"name": "my custom name"` to it.
+(There is no need to change the `name` in the tuning file to match; it is used only for debugging.)

 Names do not have to be unique; the randomizer will add a unique suffix if there are duplicate location names in the logic.